 In February, Reps.
 Jackie Speier (D – CA.) and Bobby Rush (D-IL.) each introduced digital privacy proposals.
 Speier’s “Do Not Track Me Online Act of 2011″ exempted government agencies and companies with less than 15,000 customers.
 Rush’s bill was a re-introduction of his 2009 online privacy act.
 Unlike Speier’s proposal, Rush’s does not include specific language about a do-not-track mechanism (largely because that terminology didn’t exist when he drafted the bill in 2009), but it does require companies to get consent from users if collected data is shared with a 3rd party.

 Senatorial Online Privacy Legislation Proposals

 Sens.
 John Kerry (D – MA.) and John McCain (R – AZ.) are co-sponsors of the popular “Commercial Privacy Bill of Rights”.
-While their proposal doesn’t specifically mention a do-not-track option, it does address issues of data collection and pushes for stricter online security regulations.
-Sen. John D. Rockefeller’s (D – WV.)
-“Do Not Track Online Act of 2011″ is the most popular among privacy and consumer advocacy groups. “[The bill provides] crucial civil liberties protection for the 21st century,” explained Chris Calabrese, legislative counsel for the ACLU, when commenting on Rockefeller’s implicit do-not-track provision.
+Their proposal doesn’t specifically mention a do not track option, but it does address issues of data collection and pushes for stricter online security regulations.
+Sen. John D. Rockefeller’s (D – WV) “Do Not Track Online Act of 2011″ is the most popular among privacy and consumer advocacy groups. “[The bill provides] crucial civil liberties protection for the 21st century,” explained Chris Calabrese, legislative counsel for the ACLU, when commenting on Rockefeller’s implicit do not track provision.